1982 Glasgow Hillhead by-election: Aftermath

 Jenkins received "a hero's reception" when he joined David Steel at the Scottish Liberal Party's conference at St Andrews the day after his victory, with delegates standing on chairs to acclaim him.
 Both argued that the Alliance now needed to take the votes of the SNP, with Steel calling on SNP supporters disillusioned with that party to back the Alliance to achieve Scottish home rule.
 Jenkins indicated that he thought the Alliance could form a government after the next election, but appealed to the Liberal delegates to show unity in the issue of deciding which party should fight which constituency.
-The same day Jenkins told a celebration dinner in Edinburgh "that the SDP had a great opportunity to become the majority party."
+The same day Jenkins told a celebration dinner in Edinburgh "that the SDP had a great opportunity to become the majority party".

+Having already agreed to serve under Jenkins in the Alliance, Steel urged the SDP to quickly choose a leader.
 Now in Parliament, Jenkins contested the SDP leadership election in July, winning narrowly.
 Following a disappointing result for the party in the 1983 general election, in which Jenkins retained the seat, he resigned the post.
 The 1983 contest saw the seat fought on new boundaries.
 According to notional results produced by the BBC and ITN, had these boundaries been in use in 1979 the seat would have returned a Labour candidate by a majority of just over 2,000 votes rather than result in a Conservative victory.
 Jenkins was challenged by Neil Carmichael, the sitting Labour MP for the abolished Glasgow Kelvingrove constituency and a former ministerial colleague of Jenkins.

-Jenkins eventually lost Hillhead at the 1987 general election to the Labour candidate, George Galloway on a 5.3% swing.
+Jenkins lost Hillhead at the 1987 general election to Labour's George Galloway on a 5.3% swing.

 Malone won the Aberdeen South seat in 1983, and later sat for Winchester.
 Labour largely blamed their poor result on infighting within the party, and in particular its far-left members.
 Leslie stood again for the SNP in Hillhead in 1983 but saw his vote halve.

 Despite the success of the Alliance in Hillhead, the next Scottish by-election, that at Coatbridge and Airdrie in June, saw their candidate, a Liberal, finish in last place and lose their deposit.
-The Glasgow Herald described that result as "a disastrous blow" for the Alliance and predicted it showed that it showed that the Liberals and SDP faced "an uphill struggle" in Scotland.
+The Glasgow Herald described that result as "a disastrous blow" for the Alliance and predicted it showed that the Liberals and SDP faced "an uphill struggle" in Scotland.